Seanxupoj/DATA-ANALYST-PORTFOLIO/Airline Loyalty Campaign and Churn Analysis/README.md

 ## Datasets

 ## Acknowledgements
-The data is from IBM and currently can be downloaded from Maven Analytics website.
+The data is originally from IBM, and currently can be downloaded from Maven Analytics website.